Get a FREE, Personalized 7-Day Music Making Course

 But every fret raises the note a half-step (or 1 semi-tone).
 So when you’re pressing down on the first fret, that 6th string plays an F note, which is a half step above E. Move up another fret (to the 2nd fret) and you’re now playing an F#/Gb (F sharp/G flat).

-And since the root note is the name given to the chord, we’re playing an F power chord in the left chart.
+And since the root note is the name given to the chord, we’re playing an F in the left chart.

 Similarly, if you use the right chart (5th string root), you’re playing a Bb (B flat) power chord.
 Again, it’s because the 5th string is an A, and a half step above that is a A#/Bb (A sharp/B flat).

-You can use this knowledge to play a power chord with any root you like.
+You can use this knowledge to play with any root you like.

 Tips for Playing Better Power Chords